 (1) We extend the classic RLP by incorporating the flexible project structure.
 For the RLP-PS, a nonlinear integer programming model is formulated and linearized into an integer linear programming model.

-(2) For the RLP-PS, we design a two-stage heuristic algorithm (TSHA) and an improved genetic algorithm (GA) from the perspectives of problem decomposition and integration, respectively.
+(2) For the RLP-PS, we design a two-stage heuristic algorithm (TSHA) and a customized genetic algorithm (GA) from the perspectives of problem decomposition and integration, respectively.
 Our TSHA is composed of several priority rules and can quickly find feasible solutions.
 In our GA, we devise a special schedule encoding/decoding process, a crossover operator and a mutation operator according to the characteristics of the RLP-PS.
 In addition, a local improvement method is integrated into the GA to further improve the obtained schedule.

 (3) Based on the PSPLIB benchmark dataset, extensive computational experiments are performed to analyze the performances of our algorithms.
 We use the Taguchi method for the design of the experiment (DOE) to determine the suitable parameter settings for our GA.
 In addition, the impacts of various factors on the performance of our GA are analyzed.

 The remainder of this paper is organized as follows: In Section 2, we describe the RLP-PS and present the corresponding nonlinear and linear integer programming models.
-A TSHA and an improved GA are devised in Section 3.
+A TSHA and a customized GA are devised in Section 3.
 Section 4 presents our computational experiments.
 The last section concludes the paper and discusses future research.

 The RLP-PS